symblaze/test-pack/docs/README.md

 the [Assertions](assertions/response.md)

 All HTTP methods are supported, `get`, `getJson`, `post`, `postJson`, `put`, `putJson`, and so on.
-The JSON methods are meant to send a JSON request body that are most commonly used in REST APIs.
+The JSON methods are meant to send a JSON request body most commonly used in REST APIs.

 #### Authenticate Requests